leulshawel/SAP16/README.md

 This is an emuater for a custom 16 bit arch SAP CPU with dev tool-kit

-usage: ./core -sc [statefile] -d [memorydumpfile]
+usage: ./cpu16 -sl [statefile] -d [memorydumpfile]
+-s save the context of cpu to file
+-l load a context to continue execution
+-d dump the memory only
+-c the number of cores you want

 Here you will find

-documentantion of the how this whole thing 'works' [DOC.txt], the source code for the emulator [Core16.c], a linux excutable binary of the core emulator [core], an assembler for the custom assembly "language" written in python [assembler.py]
+documentantion of the how this whole thing 'works' [DOC.txt], the source code for the emulator [cpu16.c, cpu16.h], a linux excutable binary of the cpu emulator [cpu16], an assembler for the custom assembly "language" written in python [assembler.py] that i hate

-Not done working on options (arguments)
--s [statefile] save the state of the cpu to a statefile -d dump the memory of cpu
--c load a state from statefile to continue running from that state